marcogrimaldi29/marcogrimaldi29.github.io/_pages/about.md

 - **Hiking** — exploring trails and connecting with nature.
 - **Reading** — diving into literature, philosophy, and technical books.
 - **Music** — performing as a multi-instrumentalist and tweaking configs as an audio engineer, in love with world music and sound creativity.

 ---

-📍 Based in **Las Palmas de Gran Canaria, Spain**, I connect with both local and international communities.

-If you’d like to collaborate, share ideas, or explore common projects, feel free to [get in touch](/contact/).

----